neuroAgility, PC is a clinical partner with Cornell University, Weill Medicine, for the headstrong

 There are a few types of treatment have been shown to be effective for treating PTSD: counseling, neurofeedback and medication.
 Professional therapy or counseling can help you understand your thoughts and reactions and help you learn techniques to cope with challenging situations.
 Research has shown the combination of therapy and neurofeedback for PTSD is highly successful.

-At neuroAgility we specialize in the neurofeedback component of your treatment team, and have specialized therapists within arms reach for your therapeutic needs.
-It is possible, by mapping and training the brain accordingly, to access the seat (likely the amygdala, but not in all cases) of inhibitory impulses driven by fearful impressions from the past, meant as a survival mechanism but too often functioning as an overly restrictive inhibitory mechanism which exerts its classic paralyzing effect on those who have gone through trauma.
+At neuroAgility we specialize in the neurofeedback component of your treatment team.
+It is possible, by mapping and training the brain accordingly ~ to access the seat (likely the amygdala, but not in all cases) of inhibitory impulses driven by fearful impressions from the past, meant as a survival mechanism but too often functioning as an overly restrictive inhibitory mechanism which exerts its classic paralyzing effect on those who have gone through trauma.
 In just a few months, these treatments can produce positive and

 meaningful changes in your symptoms and quality of life.
 They can help you understand and change how you think about your trauma and how you react to stressful memories.